 Huge crisis around the UK forcing secondary schools to cut members of staff meaning bigger classes and less individual attention for pupils

-A statement from the School Cuts alliance of education union, they’ve said the situation in funding is highly likely to get worse, meaning it’s estimated that nine in 10 junior and secondary schools (17,942 in total) will have a funding cut during 2015-2019.
-The schools that are in areas with a lower funding rate for each pupil will be affected the most, this includes schools in Reading, Isle of Wight, Bedfordshire, Essex, East Yorkshire, York, Derby and Milton Keynes.
+Many secondary schools across the UK have hit an all time low as they are forced to ditch a total of 15,000 members of staff over the past 2 years.
+This is resulting to £2.8 billion of ‘real-term funding cuts in schools’.
+A statement from the School Cuts alliance: “the situation in funding is highly likely to get worse, meaning it’s estimated that nine in 10 junior and secondary schools (17,942 in total) will have a funding cut during 2015-2019”.
+The schools in areas with a lower funding rate will be affected the most, this includes Reading, Isle of Wight, Bedfordshire, Essex, York, Derby and Milton Keynes.

 There’s been a rise in population by 4,500 pupils in England, showing the higher the population the harder it’ll be to fund each pupil.
 Teaching assistant Lisa Bemister, who works at Kents Hill School in Essex says: “it’s been a tough couple of years working as a teaching assistant, the number of teachers that have been let go is a shame.
 It’s not giving the pupils what they need because of how little staff we have.
 There have been problems with standard things like books which is obviously not right”.

 … “I’ve seen in school’s that parents have had to provide the equipment for their children, does that apply here?”